TchernoLeRigolo/tinto-bind/README.md

   </div>
 </div>
 ```
-The tintoBind directive will inspect the DOM block for "tinto" tags (tinto-bind, ...).
-When the watched expression changes (here 'item'), the directive will update the underlying tinto tags expressions.
+The tinto directives will register themselves to the tintoWatch directive.
+When the watched expression changes (here 'item'), the directive will update the underlying tinto expressions.

 Doing this we've reduced the number of watchers by 5.
 Naturally, this means deep watching the 'item' object, so the dirty checking on the 'item' object is costlier than the 5 expressions separately.
 We're effectively exchanging 5 'light' watchers for one heavier one.
 Yet there are use-cases where this is actually beneficial: when the watched item does not change often, for example, or when you would have 1000+ watchers based on only a few root expressions.